ethereum-optimism/op-analytics/rpgf/rpgf3/README.md

 # About the RPGF Results Calculator
-You can use `DummyDataGenerator` in `utils` to generate dummy data for testing the RPGF Results Calculator.
-Once dummy data is created, you can use `allocator` in the `core` library to compute simulated results.
+Use `DummyDataGenerator` in `utils` to generate dummy data for testing the RPGF Results Calculator.
+Once dummy data is created, use `allocator` in the `core` library to compute simulated results.